qtgql/qtgql/docs/server-requirements.md

 !!!
 Note
-    This document contains assumptions that qtgql makes about your server.
+    This document contains assumptions that QtGQL makes about your server.
     If your server does not comply with these you might experience unwanted behaviours or the codegen will just not work.
 ___